Trial of Sean Combs: Background

-From 2017 onward, there have been several civil suits brought against American rapper and record producer Sean "Diddy" Combs.
+From 2017 onward, there have been several civil suits brought against Combs.
 He has been accused of raping and sexually assaulting three men, of committing sexual battery against a former male employee, and of drugging and sexually assaulting a woman.
 In 2023 and 2024, accusations of sexual misconduct were made and civil suits were filed against Combs.
 Among the accusers and plaintiffs was the defendant's former girlfriend Cassie Ventura, who said that she had been raped, trafficked, and physically assaulted by Combs multiple times during a period of almost ten years.

 Investigation

 On March 25, 2024, federal agents questioned Combs at the Miami–Opa Locka Executive Airport and seized a number of electronic devices before allowing him to leave for his planned vacation.
 The same day, Homeland Security agents raided Combs's properties in Los Angeles, New York, and Miami, confiscating computers and other electronic devices.
 The search found various narcotics, like ketamine, ecstasy, GHB, as well as a number of weapons, including three illegally modified AR-15 rifles, and "more than 1,000 bottles of baby oil and lubricant".